Johncutz/Johncutz/README.md

 Hello!
 I am João Vitor Ribeiro Cândido
 =========================================

-Fron-End Developer - Software Developer
+Front-End Developer - Software Developer
 -------------------------------------------

 <div align="justify"> Front-End Developer, 21 years old, passionate about acquiring new skills and absorbing knowledge, especially through reading.
 I have an unwavering focus on achieving my goals and contributing to my team's success, always seeking to embrace challenges that allow me to learn and grow.